edgedb/edgedb/docs/guides/tutorials/trpc.rst

 You can also reference these projects for further examples:

 - `create-t3-turbo-edgedb <https://github.com/edgedb/create-t3-turbo-edgedb>`_ -
-  A monorepo template using TurboRepo, EdgeDB, and tRPC.
+  A monorepo template using Turborepo, EdgeDB, and tRPC.
 - `LookFeel Project <https://github.com/LewTrn/lookfeel>`_ - A real-world
   example using **EdgeDB** and **tRPC**.